 You may have traded stocks in your own country before.
 However, deciding to invest in Asian stocks and benefit from the growth of emerging markets makes more sense.
 Those in the 21st century will need to start looking throughout the global economy to give themselves the biggest chance for success.

 International Investing Gives Greater Diversification

 One of the main reasons to start international investing is for diversification.
 Investors must not only make money, but protect it too.
 You increase your diversification and lower several different types of risk when investing globally.
-Any political and economic risk in your own country will instead be spread across the world.
-The same is true for currency risk when you buy stocks in a different currency than your own.

 Investing in a single stock would be risky, but investing in a single country is also risky.
 You also diversify your holdings and increase the chances of long-term growth through buying international stocks.

 Investors truly thrive when they have flexibility.
 The ability to trade globally instead of just in your own market is a huge advantage.
 Tens of thousands of publicly traded companies are out there in the world.
 Some of these stocks are fantastic buys.
 Yet they’re unavailable to anyone who doesn’t have a brokerage account in the country they’re traded in.

 Being able to react to global news also gives flexibility.
 Local events can be hugely profitable for investors, but only if they have access to the local exchange.

 In a hypothetical scenario, let’s imagine that a large oil field was found off the coast of Hong Kong.
 By having a Hong Kong brokerage account already in place, you could immediately react and buy assets which would benefit most.